dedis/cs234-public/DAO/handout/handout.md

 # Part 3: Interactive Voting

-In this third part, you are going to work together with your classmates to beat the voting contract we have deployed on the GoerliETH blockchain.
+In this third part, you are going to work together with your classmates to beat the voting contract we have deployed on the SepoliaETH blockchain.
 Your goal (collectively) is to beat the proposal "Nothing" by making another animal win the poll :) In order to achieve this goal, you have to collaborate with each other to come up with a voting strategy.
 Therefore, it is crucial that you communicate with each other for this assignment.

 ![](1.png)